 The degree of expected funding level impact due to mortality, particularly in the context of climate, is highly sensitive to the assumptions built into each of the scenarios.
-While the Trustee has determined that its current strategy remains appropriate and robust against the relevant climate scenarios, the Trustee will continue to monitor mortality-related risks relative to the Fund's asset allocation.
+The Trustee will continue to monitor mortality-related risks relative to the Fund's asset allocation.